 Effective onboarding may last as long as a year and involves far more than a barrage of information about the organization.
 And, successful onboarding is integral to your ability to retain the talent.
 According to a survey by Korn Ferry, 98 percent of employers polled said onboarding is key for keeping their employees, which makes sense since new hires who feel welcome and like they’re contributing right away are more likely to be productive and stay with the company.

-- How onboarding differs from orientation
+- Recognize how onboarding differs from orientation

 - And much more!

-Register now to secure your seat to this webinar featuring the latest insights on how to create an onboarding plan for new employees, define their goals, and ensure retention of quality new hires!
+Register now to secure your seat to this all-new webinar featuring the latest insights on how to create an onboarding plan for new employees, define their goals, and ensure retention of quality new hires!

 YOUR EXPERT INSTRUCTOR